culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 ### Swiss Art Research Person Reference Data Model

 This is a "profile" of CIDOC CRM for describing people, using some extension terms to capture roles in activities.
-It appears to be quite comprehensive and well thought through using CIDOC CRM terms wherever possible.
+It appears to be quite comprehensive and well thought through, using CIDOC CRM terms wherever possible.

 One known area of weaknes of CIDOC CRM is in the representation of a person's role in an activity, particularly when the desired representation is RDF linked data on the Web.
 The problem is that CRM uses a direct property (`crm:P12_occurred_in_the_presence_of`, `crm:P11_had_participant` and subproperties) to relate people to an event, a use of which cannot be further qualified using RDF.

+For relationship modeling, the Swiss Art Research profile uses a CRM extension (`SRP3_in_family_relation` and `SRP3.1_had_family_relation_type`), but the data pattern described isn't making any sense to me.
+I am not seeing any structures for describing role-in-activity.

-Apart from the issue of modelling roles in activities, this work looks like a good startiong point for representing exchangeable Prosopographical data.
+Apart from the issue of modelling relationships and roles in activities, this work looks like a good starting point for representing exchangeable Prosopographical data.
 I return to this topic later.

+### CRM BIO

+This work describes a CRM extension that explicitly attempts to tackle the person relationship and role-in-activity challenges in using CRM with RDF that have been noted.

+Most proposals I have seen for addressing this problem involve introducing a new class to represent a relationship between entities, to which additional qualifying information about the relation can be attached.
+For example, the W3C PROV ontology uses this pattern in a form known as [Qualified terms](https://www.w3.org/TR/prov-o/#description-qualified-terms).
+This pattern can be described as "reifying a relationship".

+(It may be worth noting that "property graph" implementations generally do not have this limitation, and allow qualifying information to be added to any relationship between entities.
+There are experiments under way to address this issue generically in RDF.)

+CRM BIO, however, takes a philosophically quite different approach (though the effect in practice is quite similar).
+Rather than reifying the relationshiop between (say) an activity and a person, it takes the approach of defining a "specialization" of the person that quite specifically denotes them as a participant in the event.
+This pattern can be described as "specializing an entity".
+The W3C PROV ontology defines a general term [prov:specializationOf](https://www.w3.org/TR/prov-o/#specializationOf) that can be used for this.
+This approach allows all existing properties of an ontology to be used with unchanged semantics; it is the entities to which they refer that are changed to reflect the context of an activity or a relationship.

+### W3C PROV

+The W3C PROV ontology is used sporadically in existing prosopography ontology work.
+There is a good deal of overlap between PROV and the CRM event model.
+But PROV also defines patterns for refiying relations between activities and agents, and for defining specialized (of contextualized) instances of a perspon (or any entity).

+Given the degree of overlap with CRM, and the extent of existing prosopographical work that already uses CRM, I don't propose to explore PROV further in this context.
+I also note that its descriptopn as a "provenance" ontology may be jarring for some in the academic historical and cultural heritage communities, since it only partially aligns with other uses of that term.

+# Dealing with relationships and roles

+The central question:

+- reificaton of relations (ala SNAP)

+OR

+- specilization of entities (ala CRM BIO)

+@@@@

+# Tentative proposal for ongoing work

+(((swissartresearch, minus CRM extensions)))

+(((CRM BIO role modeling)))

+(((Something based on SNAP for relationship types)))

+(((Something based on FPO for separating assertions from interpretations?
+Or map to CRM documentation/assignment terms?)))